-The entire meal made our trip to San Sebastian wholly worthwhile.
+The entire meal made our trip to eat in San Sebastian wholly worthwhile.

-Reservations: Arzak is one of the World’s 50 Best Restaurants and is open 5 days a week, for lunch and dinner.
-They are closed Sunday and Monday.
-The average price per person is €210.
-Reservations can be made via their website.
-You are required to provide a credit card to secure the reservation, and must re-confirm one week out.
+Reservations for Restaurante Arzak San Sebastián: Arzak is one of the World’s 50 Best Restaurants.
+It is open 5 days a week, for lunch and dinner.
+Arzak Spain is closed Sunday and Monday.
+The average Arzak menu price, per person, is €210.
+Arzak reservations can be made via their website.
+You are required to provide a credit card to secure the reservation and must re-confirm one week out.